satRdays/satRdays/content/blog/2019-newcastle.md

 ## How to find speakers

-We were lucky to get three excellent key note speakers, which I think really helps pull in attendees.
-Sometimes reaching out to big names can be a little daunting, so try and think of things you have in common and use communities such as R-Ladies or a Slack channel to reach out.
+We were lucky to get three excellent key note speakers, which I think really helped pull in attendees.
+Sometimes, reaching out to big names can be a little daunting, so try and think of connections you have things you have in common and use communities such as R-Ladies or a Slack channel to reach out.

 ## How to find sponsors

-We were lucky to get three great sponsors, [Jumping Rivers](https://www.jumpingrivers.com), [Newcastle University](https://www.ncl.ac.uk/) and [Sage](https://www.sage.com).
+Our event was sponsored by [Jumping Rivers](https://www.jumpingrivers.com), [Newcastle University](https://www.ncl.ac.uk/) and [Sage](https://www.sage.com).

-If you don't ask you don't get so it's always worth asking your local companies.
+With sponsors, if you don't ask you don't get so it's always worth asking your local companies with an interest in supporting the community.
 It's also useful to look at who has sponsored similar events in your area, and reach out to see if they'll sponsor you too.
 Be clear about what you are offering them (banner space, logos on the website, a trade stand?) and the audience that you are likely to have.

 It's worth noting that [Jumping Rivers](https://www.jumpingrivers.com) gives a guaranteed £100 sponsorship to all SatRdays conference.
 Just complete the [form on our website. ](https://www.jumpingrivers.com/q/satrdays/)